3D Surface Metrology Applications

 The most common optical techniques available are confocal, interferometry and focus variation.
 Each of these has their own particular set of strengths and weaknesses.
 Therefore, in order to provide the user with maximum versatility for 3D surface measurements across varying scales and structure types, Sensofar Metrology’s high-end optical profiler systems uniquely incorporate the three most common optical techniques in a single sensor head.

 While still fragmented, the rapid growth in this applications space is in part due to the capture of market share from the often inherently slow and ‘2D only’ tactile approaches.
-However, an increasingly dominant element is the ‘enabler’ aspect of an optical approach – that is, the surface measurement was previously simply not possible.
+However, an increasingly dominant element is the ‘enabler’ aspect of an optical approach – that is, the surface measurement was previously simply not possible with the existent surface profiling systems.